rosekamallove/Wallpapers/readme.md

 ![Header SVG](https://makccr.github.io/images/github-header.svg)

 This repository contains all of the Wallpapers that I regularly use on all of my systems (and phones).
-These wallpapers are usually actively in use in videos from my [YouTube Channel](https://www.youtube.com/user/mackenziegcriswell), so if you're visiting this repo from there, thanks for watching, and I hope you can find what you're looking for.

 ![Sample of Wallpapers](https://raw.githubusercontent.com/makccr/wallpapers/master/thumb.jpg)

-# 2020 Collection
 I've spent a bit of time trying to make sure that all of my wallpapers were organized well; mostly just because, as the library has grown very large, it's become increasingly difficult to find what I'm looking for.
 All of the wallpapers use a fairly simple naming scheme that looks something like this: ``generalCategory-more-specific-descriptor.jpg`` .
 For example: ``abstract-a.jpg`` or ``lotr-minas-tirith.jpg``.
 I've found that sort of *tagging* images with a general category, by using the category as a prefix in names makes the process of finding an image quite a bit easier.
 Displaying the images in a simple grid will have similar images grouped together, and makes the library much easier to browse casually, or with a specific intention.

 That being said, the categories for my wallpapers, are: